AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 Migrate data from one CoPilot instance to another
 ===========================================================

-This sections provides instructions for migrating CoPilot data from one CoPilot instance to another CoPilot instance.
+This section provides instructions for migrating CoPilot data from one CoPilot instance to another CoPilot instance.
 See also "About migrating data from one CoPilot instance to another".

 **Important:** The migration of CoPilot data may take a few hours for small environments and a few days for large environments.
 The migration process is not expected to cause down time but it is best practice to plan the migration during a maintenance window.
 You can perform prerequisite tasks outside your maintenance window to save valuable time during the maintenance window.
 Please note that while you can use your *old copilot* during the migration process, any changes you make there will NOT be updated on the *new copilot*.